Siftah/get_iplayer/installation.md

 	<http://software.opensuse.org/package/perl-Net-SMTP-TLS>

-	Although labelled as unstable, these packages don't have dependents and should be safe to install.
-You may opt for one-click installation, or you may download the RPM files and install them manually (choose the correct AtomicParsley RPM for your system architecture):
+	Although labelled as unstable, these packages should be safe to install.
+You may opt for one-click installation, or you may download the RPM files and install them manually:

-	$ sudo zypper install AtomicParsley-0.9.2+svn110-3.1.i586.rpm
+	`$ sudo zypper install AtomicParsley-0.9.2+svn110-3.1.i586.rpm`

+	NOTE: Choose the correct AtomicParsley RPM for your system architecture

-	$ sudo zypper install perl-Net-SMTP-TLS-0.12-6.1.noarch.rpm
+	`$ sudo zypper install perl-Net-SMTP-TLS-0.12-6.1.noarch.rpm`

 	If you opt for one-click installation, the initial "Additional Software Repositories" screen will display an option to "Remain subscribed to these repositories after installation".
 Since these are one-off installations, you should uncheck that option.